-Our cross-disciplinary practice is skilled at managing all international trade matters including customs compliance and audits, economic sanctions and export controls, anti-dumping and safeguards, and the litigation and arbitration of trade disputes.
+Our experienced practice is skilled at managing all international trade matters, including government procurement, customs compliance and audits, economic sanctions and export controls, anti-dumping and safeguards, and the litigation and arbitration of trade disputes.

 From providing compliance and risk mitigation strategies to understanding the international arbitration landscape, our team ensures your organization is operating abroad at the highest level and is positioned for success.
 Osler’s cross-disciplinary Trade Group works collaboratively with members of our Risk Management and Crisis Response, Cross-Border Tax Planning, Financial Services Regulatory, Foreign Investment/Investment Canada and Domestic and International Arbitration teams to provide customized support that is responsive to client needs.
 If you are operating abroad, we can serve as your trusted advisors in all your cross-border dealings and assist with the many challenges your business may encounter on the global stage.